norswap/nanoeth/src/com/norswap/nanoeth/network/sync/README.md

    sync (i.e. one that at least validates proof-of-work + the chain of hashes).
 2. Starting from a trusted hash is problematic because you need to get this hash from somewhere.
    Inevitably people will trust one or two places to supply this hash, which opens a big centralized attack vector.
-In practice, it probably won't matter becaue the network is already running.
+In practice, it probably won't matter because the network is already running.
    Still, this is a bad norm to promote for what a trustless decentralized system.

 ## Syncing an Evolving Chain